If you’re considering learning the ukulele, you’re going to need a ukulele. It’s hard to argue with that!

 Now we move on to discuss the largest of the lot, the baritone ukulele.
 This instrument usually has a scale length ranging between 19/20 inches, with a total length of 30 inches.
 In regards to tone, the baritone size produces the lowest frequency and is the most resonant.

 The baritone usually has 18 frets and crucially the tuning is different (DGBE instead of GCEA) which means there is a whole set of unique chord shapes for the baritone uke.
 It is in fact the same as the guitar without its two lowest strings.
-For this reason, it makes them much easier for a guitarist to run with.
+For this reason, it makes them much easier for a guitarist to run with (check out our guide to ukulele vs guitar for a comparison).

 This tuning makes it a little harder for traditional style ukulele players to pick up.
 You’ll end up having to either learn some extra theory or transpose standard ukulele riffs from GCEA.